emmigalfo/Airline-Passenger-Satisfaction/README.md

 We can see from the graph above that there are fairly equal amounts of satisfied and neutral/dissatisfied customers.

 ## Modeling
+The goal of the machine learning modeling is to identify the factors that are most important for predicting passenger satisfaction and to develop a model that can accurately classify passengers as either satisfied or dissatisfied.

+The approach to this problem is to create a model that minimizes False Positives so that it does not predict many passengers are satisfied when they are not.
+The model will be evaluated using a precision score.
+This explains out of all the satisfied predictions how many are correctly labeled.

 ### Model 1: Logistic Regression